ID cards in the ESL classroom

 Dislikes: I really hate eating cucumbers and doing homework

--When they are writing out this part of the card, students usually make plenty of writing mistakes.
-So it’s a good idea to zip around the class and point out mistakes as the students are making them.
+Students often make mistakes when writing this part of the card.
+It’s a good idea to circulate the class and point out mistakes as students make them.

--Finally, for higher-level classes, if there is enough space on the card, I ask the students to write down a phrase or motto in English that they like.
-If they don’t know one…well everyone has cell phones!
+Finally, for higher-level classes, if there is enough space on the card, I ask the students to write down a phrase or motto they like in English.
+If they don’t know one, well, everyone has a cell phone!

-So the finished card on the board should look something like this …..
+So, for a higher-level class, the finished card on the board should resemble this.

 The Back of the Card

--It can be a useful space to keep a record of homework grades and exam scores.
-Again this will be different for every age/level.
+Recording homework grades and exam scores can be helpful.
+Again, this will vary for each age or level.
 The card below shows the points a university student accrued over a semester.
-The student was graded on homework, classwork, mid-term exam, final exam, and attendance.
+The student was graded on homework, classwork, the midterm exam, the final exam, and attendance.

-For younger classes, the back side of the card can be used as a sticker reward space.
-I have the students draw two sides of a river bank and sketch some stepping stones in between.
-Every time the student wins a game or completes a task they get to put a sticker on a stone.
+👩🏫For younger classes, the reverse side of the card can be used as a sticker reward space.
+Have the students draw two sides of a river bank and sketch some stepping stones in between.
+Whenever students win a game or complete a task, they get to put a sticker on a stone.
 This student is well on their way to a brand-new eraser…woohooo!

 Review Exercise: ID Card Information Exchange

--For the lesson, the students are divided into pairs (facing each other if possible).
+-For the activity, the students are divided into pairs (facing each other if possible).

 -The teacher hands out fresh blank cards to each student.

--One student takes on the role of asking the questions and the other student answers the questions.
+One student takes on the role of asking the questions, and the other student answers them.

--The aim of the exercise is for the first student to correctly write down all of the second student’s information on the ID card by asking ‘What is/are your….’ questions.
+-The exercise aims for the first student to correctly write down all of the second student’s information on the ID card by asking ‘What is/are your…’ questions.
 For example:

 What’s your first name?